danugil/WeatherApp-ReactJS/README.md

 ## Acknowledgements

-- [Weather API](https://openweathermap.org/api) for providing the weather data.
+- <a href="https://openweathermap.org/api" target="_blank">Weather API</a> for providing the weather data.
-- [React Documentation](https://react.dev/blog/2023/03/16/introducing-react-dev) for the helpful guides.
+- <a href="https://react.dev/blog/2023/03/16/introducing-react-dev" target="_blank">React Documentation</a> for the helpful guides.